yeti01/vimrc/README.md

 In any case, no adaption of the file names or the directory name is required.

 ### Structure
 * Everything that is valid in general is placed in the main config file `vimrc`.
-Using this file only should work out of the box even on a system with a minimal vim installation.
+Using this file only should work out of the box even on a system with a minimal vim installation but of course without any plugins installed.

 * Settings that depend on the graphical versions of vim (gvim, MacVim), are stored in the runtime config file `gvimrc`.